 Each Spring and Autumn, The Islands of Guernsey host a walking festival to inspire both locals and visitors alike to go out, enjoy the great outdoors and uncover new and unexplored routes.
 The Autumn Walking Festival begins on Saturday 11th and runs through until Sunday 26th September 2021.
 Every kind of walk is covered, whether you want a serene stroll with the family or a more full-on long hike which allows for impressive sightseeing.
 All ages are catered for as well as all interests and abilities as part of the festival.
 There is also always the opportunity to leave the Island of Guernsey to explore her sister islands.
 Sark and Herm also offer walking experiences during the festival and shouldn’t be missed!

 If you prefer to go it alone, Guernsey offers what they call ‘Tasty Walks’.
 These are a selection of 20 self-guided walks which really show off everything that Guernsey does best – it’s fabulous scenery and amazing food!
 Whether you’re exploring the striking south coast cliff paths, the breath-taking sweeping bays of the west coast or learning about the history of St. Peter Port, you’ll realise just how much Guernsey has to offer despite being on 25 square miles.
-You can select from the guided walks here, and pick your ideal length of walk, from approximately one hour to over 2.5 hours.
+You can look at a selection of guided walks on Visit Guernsey’s Walking Routes page, and pick your ideal length of walk, from approximately one hour to over 2.5 hours.
 There is also a guide of how easy, moderate and hard each walk is, which is the perfect way to make sure you get the exact route for you.
 Some of our favourite self-guided walks include ‘Witches, Castles & Famous French Writers’ & ‘Secret Coves, Winding Paths & Renoir’s Favourite Bay’.

 Throughout Guernsey, there are designated quiet lanes with a recommended speed limit of only 15mph.
 Pedestrians, cyclists and horse-riders maintain a right of way on these picturesque roads, which makes them a lovely way to explore the countryside of Guernsey.
 These are known as the ‘Ruettes Tranquilles’, roughly translating to ‘tranquil road’ and form a rural route across the Island.
 Each road is signposted and makes for a relaxing stroll especially during spring when flowers burst forth from hedgerows on either side or in autumn when crisp brightly coloured leaves carpet the road ahead.